yuriy-chumak/ol/index.md

    I'm working for add more prebuilts.

 ### Project news

+  * Wed 30 Nov 2016 21:53 EET
+    * ol recompiled for odroid (please remember that ol works in "wild" under the odroid c1+ platform and provides web access to the server with remote terminal support)

   * Wed 30 Nov 2016 17:19 EET
     * added full android support to the ol, now full list of supported platforms is armeabi, armeabi-v7a, arm64-v8a, mips, mips64, x86, x86-64
     * successfully tested sockets under android armeabi, it works fine: